Rorschach1989/rorschach1989.github.io/_posts/2018-08-24-logistic_regression.md

 \end{align}
 $$
 After this formulation statisticians are very happy, since via estimation via maximum likelihood, we obtain a $$ \sqrt{n}- $$consistent, and asymptotically efficient estimator $$ \hat{\beta}_n $$.
 We could make hypothesis testings, construct confidence intervals, we have tons of beautiful stories to say about $$ Y $$ given $$ X $$
-Among these stories maybe the one with much attention in practical is *prediction*, under which situation we shall evaluate our model via some metric, say \emph{classification error} if we use logistic regression to do classification.
+Among these stories maybe the one with much attention in practical is *prediction*, under which situation we shall evaluate our model via some metric, say *classification error* if we use logistic regression to do classification.
 Here we shall state it clear about what we mean to "evaluate model with classification error": for any classification rule $$ f:  \mathcal{X} \mapsto \mathcal{Y} $$, the classification risk for rule $$ f $$ is defined as the expected loss with loss function chosen as the $$ 0-1 $$ loss, or
 $$
 \begin{align}
     \mathcal{R}(f) = \mathbb{P}_{Y,X}\left( 1_{(Y \ne f(X))}\right)